Image

 Old College

 Many questions remain unanswered about the size, the exact position of the early College buildings and the extent of the land on which they stood.
 It is known that three separate establishments were used as the main school before 1829, the year the present College Main Building was completed.
+Old College, now the Ozanne Building, was built in 1760.
+It was the first purpose-built school on site and for nearly 70 years it provided classrooms and living accommodation for the Master and space for dormitories.

 The establishment of the Ozanne Laboratory was part of a grand project to centralise scientific instruction for the whole island and especially for workers in such industries as farming and fruit growing: the soft fruit growing industry in the island, melons and tomatoes particularly, was then in its infancy.